-Beginning in the Fushimi district of Kyoto, your guide will take you through the streets of this stunning town to various traditional and modern sake breweries allowing our guests to get a sense of the area’s 400 year-old sake brewing tradition.
+Beginning in the Fushimi district of Kyoto, your guide will take you through the streets of this stunning town to various traditional and modern sake breweries allowing our guests to get a sense of the area’s 400-year-old sake brewing tradition.
 Known for brewing some of the best sake in the world, Fushimi’s secret lies in the natural spring water of the area.
-Because of the water holding less magnesium and calcium than other parts of Japan or the world, the sake of the area reaches levels of purity and taste other areas could not easily replicate.
+Because the water holds less magnesium and calcium than other parts of Japan or the world, the sake of the area reaches levels of purity and taste other areas could not easily replicate.

 The neighborhood is a festive one that comes to life each day with sake bars and vendors selling the local sake to patrons.

-At the Gekkeikan Okura sake museum we will also get a chance to see the sake brewery.
-Our guests will get a sense of the traditional brewing process which involves a combination of water, malt, yeast and steamed rice.
-The different cut or variety of rice plays a big part of the distinction of the sake.
+At the Gekkeikan Okura sake museum, we will also get a chance to see the sake brewery.
+Our guests will get a sense of the traditional brewing process which involves a combination of water, malt, yeast, and steamed rice.
+The different cuts and variety of rice play a big part in the distinction of the sake.
 If a grain of rice has less grain shaved off, it is more bitter.
-Generally, the more grain is shaved, the more sweet it will taste.
+Generally, the more grain is shaved, the sweeter it will taste.

 |Meeting Time Frame||10:45 – 11:00 am|

 |Start Time||11:00 am|

 Changes on tours: Applicable substitutions may be made due to public holidays, weather conditions, and other unforeseen circumstances.